Rats are not the cheeky pests they are made out to be. They can be cautious, timid and sometimes won’t even take the

 If the infestation is already present, there’s nothing you can do about the previously mentioned points.
 You’ll have to fight it.
 There are several methods you could use.

 - Get a cat or two.
 This is not a joke.
-Unlike mice, rats are very intelligent animals, and once they spot a predator, they will know it’s not safe to stay in the current spot.
+Unlike mice, rats are very intelligent animals, and once they spot a predator, they will know it’s not safe to stay in their current spot.
 The cat might catch a few, but the majority would simply leave their nest and run as far as possible.
 This wouldn’t be the end, however.
-Since in the best-case scenario, it would only repel the rats.
-But their nests, their droppings, their smell will still linger in the cramped spaces.
+Since, in the best-case scenario, it would only repel the rats.
+But their nests, their droppings, and their smell will still linger in the cramped spaces.
 As we said, this can invite another infestation not soon after.

 - Install a rat deterrent.
-A rat deterrent is an electronic device that uses ultrasonic sound (one which the human ear cannot detect) to basically give rats a headache for coming close to your house.
+A rat deterrent is an electronic device that uses ultrasonic sound (which the human ear cannot detect) to give rats a headache for coming close to your house.
 These devices are very productive in keeping away a future infestation, and they would throw away any rat that dared to come into your garage.
 However, there is still the problem of cleaning up the infestation residue.

 - Use poison.
-Rat poison is a very successful method of both killing, repelling and keeping future infestations away.
+Rat poison is a very successful method of killing, repelling and keeping future infestations away.
 However, there is always the problem of having poison out in the open.
 It’s troublesome if you have pets or little kids.

 - Call a professional exterminator.
-Professional exterminators have the knowledge and equipment to fight any infestation, no matter how severe, clean up all residue and even guarantee you a life free from this nightmare.
+Professional rat exterminators have the knowledge and equipment to fight any infestation, no matter how severe, clean up all residue and even guarantee you a life free from this nightmare.
 By far – the best option.

 How Long Does it Take to Get Rid of Rats

 Depending on the severity of the infestation and the treatment you choose, it could take from a week to… basically forever.
 Do not take these creatures lightly, as they breed at a very fast pace, they eat just about anything and they may carry diseases.
 So, at the first signs of an infestation, act quickly.